Dimitar Rangelov

-Dimitar Rangelov (Bulgarian: Димитър Рангелов; born 9 February 1983) is a Bulgarian professional footballer who plays as a forward for German NOFV-Oberliga Süd club VfB Krieschow.
+Dimitar Rangelov (Bulgarian: Димитър Рангелов; born 9 February 1983) is a Bulgarian former professional footballer who played as a second striker.

 He made his debut for Bulgaria in 2004.

 Career

 Slavia Sofia

 Born in Sofia, Rangelov started playing football in local team Slavia.
 On 3 June 2000, then 17 years old, he made his official debut in professional football in a match against Beroe Stara Zagora as a 65th-minute substitute.
-Rangelov played for PFC Slavia Sofia between 2000 and 2006.
+Rangelov played for Slavia Sofia between 2000 and 2006.

 Strasbourg

 Rangelov was sold to RC Strasbourg for €1 million.
-In 2007, he was loaned for six months to German side FC Erzgebirge Aue.
-After that, he was loaned again to Energie Cottbus and quickly developed into an important first team player at his new team.
+In January 2007, he was loaned for six months to German side Erzgebirge Aue.
+After that, he moved to Energie Cottbus on a season-long loan and quickly developed into an important first team player at his new team.

 Energie Cottbus

-After a half season on loan, Rangelov signed for FC Energie Cottbus.
-For Energie Cottbus, he earned 49 appearances playing in the Bundesliga, scoring 15 goals.
+After the 2007–08 season, Rangelov signed permanently for Energie Cottbus.
+He made 49 appearances playing in the Bundesliga, scoring 15 goals.

 Borussia Dortmund

 On 16 June 2009, Rangelov officially signed his contract with Borussia Dortmund.
-The transfer fee was 1 million €.
+The transfer fee was €1 million.
 His contract is for four years.
 On 20 March 2010, he scored his first goal in the Bundesliga for the Dortmund side in the 3–0 home win against Bayer Leverkusen.

 Maccabi Tel Aviv (loan)

-On 4 September 2010 Borussia Dortmund loaned him to Maccabi Tel Aviv until the end of the season with purchase option in the end.
+On 4 September 2010, Borussia Dortmund loaned him to Maccabi Tel Aviv until the end of the season with purchase option in the end.
 On 6 November 2010, Rangelov scored his first goal for Maccabi in the match against Hapoel Ashkelon.
 In April 2011 with the end of regular season (before the playoffs).
 Rangelov reached a mutual agreement on his release from Maccabi and his return to his original club Dortmund.